m10x/can-i-gtfo/README.md

 ## Contributing

 Collaboration and contributions with additional techniques are very welcome!
-If you know of other Kubernetes RBAC permissions that can be exploited or have discovered new attack vectors, please share them with the community.
+If you know of other Kubernetes RBAC permissions that can be abused, please share them with the community.

 ### Adding New Entries